37 Randomly Selected Chocolate Recipes

 Over at Culinary Adventures with Camilla, we have a very swish looking Chocolate Truffle Tart.
 Chosen by Camilla’s boys from Chocolate: Cooking with the World’s Best Ingredient by Christine McFadden and Christine France, they were more than happy to help her eat it too – this despite forgetting to put the cocoa powder in the tart case – oops!

-I got very lucky and picked chocolate brownies from Chantal Coady’s Real Chocolate.
-Brownies have to be one of the easiest and tastes chocolate bakes ever and these were no exception.
-In fact they were some of the best brownies I’ve made.
+My contribution to these 37 randomly selected chocolate recipes were these chocolate brownies.
+I got very lucky to pick this recipe from Chantal Coady’s Real Chocolate.
+Brownies have to be one of the easiest and tastiest chocolate bakes ever and these were no exception.
+In fact they were some of the best brownies I’ve yet made.

 I am so enjoying all this chocolate decadence.
 This deep dark chocolate cake over at The Law Student’s Cookbook looks to continue the theme, but looks can be deceptive.
 This cake replaces the butter with cashew nuts and beetroot are used too.
 I’m not sure the scoop of chocolate ice-cream won’t have undone the good work though!
 Taken from Cook Yourself Thin.